 Advice at all levels of proposal preparation will be provided, from inception of the idea to submission of the proposal to revisions.
 Assistance in developing competitive external grant proposals is available to help applicants meet a funding agency's proposal preparation requirements.
 Editorial help to improve the organization, clarity and competitiveness of grant applications is offered.
 Grant proposal narratives will be read, reviewed and edited for individual investigators, small groups of faculty and multidisciplinary groups.
 Help in formulating appropriate strategies for planning and developing proposals will also be provided.

-Dr. Pollack was a faculty member in the Chemistry & Biochemistry Department at UMBC from 1970 – 2007 and has been Associate Vice President for Research at UMBC since 2007.
+Dr. Pollack was a faculty member in the Chemistry & Biochemistry Department at UMBC from 1970 – 2007 and was Associate Vice President for Research at UMBC from 2007-2015.
 As a faculty member, Dr. Pollack obtained over $5 million in funding for research, teaching, graduate student training, symposia, major equipment and travel from state, national, international and private agencies, such as the NIH, the NSF, the US Department of Education, the Maryland Higher Education Commission, the American Cancer Society, NATO, the American Chemical Society, and the American Society for Biochemistry and Molecular Biology.
 He has reviewed proposals for the NIH, NSF, NATO, Petroleum Research Fund, AAAS, and other organizations.
 Dr. Pollack has over 7 years of experience in reviewing and editing proposals for faculty members, and he has worked with several faculty members of American University on the development of funded proposals.

 Louise Wides - President, Wides and Associates, Inc.